PLEASE CONTRIBUTE TO THE WAPA PAC FUND - CLick Here

 Note:

-SB435/AB438 Wisconsin PA Modernization Act leaves all guardrails in place
+Wisconsin PA Practice Modernization will leave ALL guardrails in place

 current practice Pathways - 2 options